 Computational biologists, geneticists, cell biologists and clinical scientists are working together to explore exciting new avenues of cancer-related evolutionary research.
 Researchers are identifying the genetic diversity within individual tumours, and exploring the use of genetic profiling of tumours as fingerprints that could predict progression of disease, metastases or drug resistance.

 Professor Andrea Sottoriva, Leader of the Evolutionary Genomics and Modelling Team, is currently the Director of the Centre for Evolution and Cancer and Leader of the Genomics and Evolutionary Dynamics laboratory.
 Other researchers at the centre include Professor Sir Mel Greaves, Dr Marco Gerlinger, Dr Yinyin Yuan, Dr Stefano Lise and Professor Nicola Valeri.

-The Centre is supported by a Strategic Award from the Wellcome Trust.
+The Centre was established with support from a Strategic Award from the Wellcome Trust.